For decades, organizations have invested heavily in employee wellbeing:

 You Don’t Have to Be “Creative”

-One of the most important findings in arts and health research is also the most surprising: the benefits of creativity do not depend on talent they depend on participation.
+One of the most important findings in arts and health research: the benefits of creativity do not depend on talent they depend on participation.

 Many adults quietly carry the belief that they are “not creative.”
 Often this perception forms early in life and is reinforced over time.
 But creativity is not reserved for artists it is a fundamental human capacity that strengthens with use and atrophies when ignored.